boystrange/astro/exposure/index.md

 on average if you toss a coin 10 times you get five heads, but you don't get five heads *every* time you do 10 coin tosses.
-This type of noise - caused by random variations in the number of electrons detected for pixels that are illuminated with the same intensity - is often called shot noise.
+This type of noise - caused by random variations in the number of electrons detected for pixels that are illuminated with the same intensity - is often called **shot noise**.

 Now, it turns out that the random part of the number of electrons (ie by how much it is likely to be over or under the average value) can be modelled by a